 Also, if the total number of the issued shares of the Company increases or decreases during the subject period due to a stock consolidation or stock split, the upper limit of shares related to the PSU by shares and the number of shares of the Company per unit shall be adjusted according to the ratio of the stock consolidation or stock split.

-(5) Treatment in case an officer eligible for payment is transferred during the subject period
+v) Treatment in case an officer eligible for payment is transferred during the subject period a.
+In case an Executive Officer newly assumes office as President and Representative Executive Officer during the subject period

 <The Company>